 Toca Boo by Toca Boca is a gas!
 Hide out and wait to scare unsuspecting family as they wander by the hiding spot.
 There are 6 rooms to explore and objects to interact with to throw your family off finding you first.
-The kids that I played with had as much fun exploring the objects in a room as they did scaring people.
+The kids that I played with had as much fun exploring the objects in a room as they did scare people.
 I played this with kids as young as two.
-Of course they needed more support, but half the fun is playing with kids and making the holiday special.
+Of course, they needed more support, but half the fun is playing with kids and making the holiday special.
 Watch out for the peppers in the kitchen…they’re HOT!

 StoryToys Entertainment Limited has really embraced Halloween with their all-inclusive activity app Haunted House~3D Pop Up Activity Book.
 There are a wide variety of challenges, and kids cannot get enough play with this app.
 It opens as a book, and kids can it can be rotated for a view from a different perspective.
 Get loads of practice with motor planning by avoiding getting caught by goblins, visually scanning for pumpkins, and following the witch’s directives to name a few of the 11 different activities.
 The IAPs for packs of puzzles and stickers is well worth the asking price.
 (StoryToys has also updated My Very Hungry Caterpillar with fall pumpkins and is worth checking out too).